 This maple is showing its attractive striated bark in the Autumn Garden.

-One of several snakebark maples, the green-tinted bark of ‘Silver Vein’ is punctuated with distinctive silver-grey streaks which run lengthwise along the trunk and stems.
-This is a selection of a hybrid of A. davidii ‘George Forrest’ and A. pennsylvanicum ‘Erythrocladum’ raised at Hilliers Nursery in 1961.
-The large lobed leaves are held on contrasting red petiole and take on a rich butter colour in autumn.
+The maple family (Aceraceae) contains 140 temperate and tropical genera including Acer, Aesculus, Litchi, Koelreuteria and Xanthoceras.
+The genus Acer (maple) occurs mainly in northern temperate zones, and comprises many ornamental species including the snakebark maples, which have attractive coloured bark with silvery markings.
+The green-tinted bark of ‘Silver Vein’ is punctuated with distinctive silver-grey streaks which run lengthwise along the trunk and stems, while the tri-lobed leaves take on rich yellow hues in autumn.
+‘Silver Vein’ is a selection of a hybrid of A. davidii ‘George Forrest’ and A. pennsylvanicum ‘Erythrocladum’, was raised at Hilliers Nursery in 1961.
 Reaching 8m in height ‘Silver Vein’ is a valuable specimen tree for autumn, but it arguably provides greatest interest in winter when the bark can be best appreciated.